adobe/brackets/README.md

 application in a thin native shell, so that it can access your local files.
 (If you just try to open the index.html file in a browser, it won't work yet.)

-You can download the latest builds from https://github.com/adobe/brackets-app/downloads **TBD: Is that right?** and run Brackets from the bin/win or bin/mac folder.
+You can download the latest builds from https://github.com/adobe/brackets/downloads and run Brackets from the bin/win or bin/mac folder.
 (If you just pulled the http://github.com/adobe/brackets repo, you actually need to grab the http://github.com/adobe/brackets-app repo, which includes the brackets repo as a submodule, and run it from there.)